LuckyPray/DexKit/README.md

 Modified parts are owed by LuckyPray Developers.
 If you would like to use it in an open source project, please submodule it.

-Please see main.cc for usage examples.
+Please see [main.cpp](https://github.com/LuckyPray/DexKit/blob/master/main.cpp) for usage examples.